A strengthened bound on the number of states required to characterize maximum parsimony distance: Preliminaries

 A character $\chi$ on a set $X$ of taxa is said to \emph{achieve distance $k$} on a pair $\left(T_1, T_2\right)$ of $X$-trees when $\left|\ell\left(T_1, \chi\right)-\ell\left(T_2, \chi\right)\right|= k$.
 If this character achieves distance $d_{\mathrm{MP}}\left(T_1, T_2\right)$, then we say that $\chi$ is an \emph{optimal} character for this pair of trees.

-An optimal character for a pair of trees which has the additional property of being convex on at least one of the trees is (predictably) called an \emph{optimal convex} character (for this pair of trees).
+An optimal character for a pair of trees which has the additional property of being convex on at least one of the trees is called an \emph{optimal convex} character (for this pair of trees).
 Note that if $d_{\mathrm{MP}}\left(T_1, T_2\right) > 0$, then an optimal convex character will be convex on exactly one of $T_1$ and $T_2$.

-The forest $F$ induced by an extension $\Bar{\chi}$ (of a character $\chi$ to a $X$-tree $T$) is the forest obtained by deleting all mutation edges from $T$.
-Each of the connected components of $F$ is a subtree of $T$, whose vertices all share a common character state (assigned by $\Bar{\chi}$).
+The forest $F$ \emph{induced} by an extension $\Bar{\chi}$ (of a character $\chi$ to a $X$-tree $T$) is the forest obtained by deleting all mutation edges from $T$.
+Each of the connected components of $F$ is a subtree of $T$, whose nodes all share a common character state (assigned by $\Bar{\chi}$).
 We then say that two components of $F$ are \emph{adjacent} if the two corresponding subtrees of $T$ are connected by one mutation edge (they cannot be connected by more than one mutation edge, since there are no cycles in $T$).
-This yields a graph structure $G(F)$ where the vertices are the components of $F$ and the edges are the (unordered) pairs of adjacent components, which can be identified with the mutation edges of $T$.
+This yields a graph $G(F)$ where the nodes are the components of $F$ and the edges are the (unordered) pairs of adjacent components, which can be identified with the mutation edges of $T$.
 Note that $G(F)$ is itself a tree.
+Often, when it is clear from the context, we will simply use $F$ to refer to $G(F)$.